DWboutin/bsSlider/README.md

     <div class="col-lg-9 col-md-8 col-sm-6 bs-slider bs-size-xs">

-So the slider will be only initialized in the XS size.
+So the slider will be only initialized in the XS size and will be destroyed in other size.

 Different size are: